-- ➤ How will funding be provided? - Federal government - State governments - Individuals (e.g., taxpayers, program participants, uninsured, etc.) - Employers (e.g., insured, self-insured, not currently offering insurance, etc.) - ➤ Will funding be on an annualized basis or will it include long-term funding mechanisms?
+- ➤ How will funding be provided? - Federal government - State governments - Individuals (e.g., taxpayers, program participants, uninsured, etc.) - Employers (e.g., insured, self-insured, not currently offering insurance, etc.) - Will funding be on an annualized basis or will it include longterm funding mechanisms?

-What Is the Impact on Overall Health Costs?
+10. Impact on Overall Health Costs

 According to the Centers for Medicare and Medicaid Services (CMS), the United States spent \$1.6 trillion on health care in 2002 or 14.9 percent of gross domestic product (GDP).
 CMS projects spending to increase to \$3.4 trillion, or 18 percent of GDP, by 2013.
 Because rising health expenditures have contributed to insurance being less affordable and less available, managing the growth in health care costs is key to long-term solutions for reducing the number of uninsured.
-Medical malpractice reform, better contract negotiations with health care providers, more consumer awareness of the cost of healthcare, and others have all been suggested as potential ways to stem this growth.
+Medical malpractice reform, better contract negotiations with health care, and others have all been suggested as potential ways to stem this growth.

-➤ How will the proposal address the rising costs of health care?
+▶ How will the proposal address the rising costs of health care?

-Conclusion
+11. Conclusion

-Whether a proposal to reduce the number of uninsured is successful depends on many factors.
-We have tried to present many, but by no means all, of the issues that need to be considered as Congress drafts and evaluates proposals to extend health insurance coverage to the uninsured.
-Addressing these issues will improve the likelihood that such proposals will have a significant affect on reducing the growing number of Americans who lack health insurance coverage.
+Public opinion polls suggest that the problem of the uninsured could play an important role in the upcoming 2004 elections.
+As a result, many broad proposals for extending health insurance coverage have been put forward.
+Whether these proposals would be successful at reducing the number of uninsured depends on many factors.
+We have tried to present many, but by no means all, of the issues that need to be considered when evaluating proposals to extend health insurance coverage to the uninsured.
+Addressing these issues will go a long way toward a better and more complete understanding of the ability of a proposal to reduce the number of uninsured.